Yizong98/Udacity_Algo-DS-Nano/explain.md

 Effciency: Sacrificing a little space leads to linear solutions.

 Space Complexity O(n+m),

-where n is number of elements in first linkedlist and m is the number of elements in the second linkedlist.
+where n is number of unique elements in first linkedlist and m is the number of unique elements in the second linkedlist.
+This is because union aggregating the total unique values of two linkedlists.

-Time Complexity O(n+m)
+Time Complexity O(n+m) for both union and intersection,

+where n is number of unique elements in first linkedlist and m is the number of unique elements in the second linkedlist.

+This is because we have to check each element in each linkedlist to see whether it is in the other one or not.

 Design Choice: use set data structure for its O(1) and ease of intersection and union.